LambdaLabs/docsy-lambda-docs/content/en/linux/rsync-to-copy-and-synchronize.md

 To copy files directly between remote servers using `rsync`, you must use public key (rather than password) authentication for SSH with an SSH agent.

-If you already have an SSH key pair, you can add your private key to the SSH agent by running:
+You can add your private key to the SSH agent by running:

 ```bash
 ssh-add SSH-PRIVATE-KEY